olynch/quaff/game_design/highlevel.md

 # Sample Stat Ideas
-Basic Stats --> determine the "die type" used in different situations, d4 through d12
+Basic Stats --> percentage based system

 These stats will include the basic STR DEX CON INT, more to be decided depending

-These might be filtered through a second level of stat --> this determines how many dice are rolled in each situation
+These might be filtered through a second level of stat --> this will be small bonuses to the given percentage

 small numbers might be the way to go, where every roll succeeds if below a certain number --> this way, all dice have a change of succeeding, while if trying to reach a high number dice become useless.
 This way all die types have a chance to succeed.